-In November 2016, California voters approved Prop 64 which legalized the recreational use of marijuana.
-California Proposition 64, also known as the Control, Regulate and Tax Adult Use of Marijuana Act, legalizes the possession and recreational use of marijuana by adults 21 years of age or older, under certain circumstances.
+In November 2016, California voters approved Prop 64, a landmark decision that empowers individuals by legalizing the recreational use of marijuana.
+California Proposition 64, also known as the Control, Regulate, and Tax Adult Use of Marijuana Act, allows the possession and recreational use of marijuana by adults 21 years of age or older under certain circumstances.

 Adults over 21 may possess up to 1 ounce of cannabis and 8 grams of concentrate (such as hash).
 They may also transport and/or give away (i.e. not sell for profit) these same amounts.

-Proposition 64 also reduced the legal punishment for several marijuana offenses and allows for reduced penalties of specific marijuana offenses for prior offenders.
+Proposition 64 also brings a sense of relief by reducing the legal punishment for several marijuana offenses and allowing for reduced penalties for specific marijuana offenses for prior offenders.
 See related blog: California Marijuana Law Update 2017.

 New Legal Penalties Under Prop 64 Marijuana Offenses

-Minors up to age 18 are still prohibited from possessing, using, or transporting any amount of marijuana.
+It's important to note that minors up to age 18 are still prohibited from possessing, using, or transporting any amount of marijuana.
+However, under Proposition 64, the penalties for such activities have been reduced to counseling, community service, and drug education programs, rather than fines and incarceration.

 However, under Proposition 64, the penalties for such activities have been reduced to: